namanxdev/TrailBlaze/README.md

 ## 📌 Future Improvements
 - Deploy to Heroku / Vercel
 - Use MongoDB Atlas for a cloud database
-- Improve UI with Tailwind CSS or Bootstrap 5
-- Add Google Maps API for campground locations
 - Add a messaging system between users